particleflux/k3rn3l/README.md

 Gentoo kernel management script.

 **DISCLAIMER** Use at your own risk!
 I can not guarantee that this script is working perfectly.
-It could potentially render your whole system unsuable!
+It could potentially render your whole system unusable!

 ## Installation